PipedreamHQ/docs/docs/api/rest/README.md

 `component_id` **string** (_optional_)

 The ID of a component previously created in your account.
-[See the component endpoints](/api/rest/#components) for informtion on how to retrieve this ID.
+[See the component endpoints](/api/rest/#components) for information on how to retrieve this ID.

 ---